Public Policy Lead (Tapestry)

 • Required to be resident and maintain an active professional presence in the Washington D.C. metropolitan area.
 This commitment is essential for continuous, high-impact engagement with the policy ecosystem.

-• Proven track record of high-impact performance operating in a senior individual contributor capacity.
+• Proven track record of high-impact performance operating in a Senior Individual Contributor capacity.
 Must demonstrate the capability and willingness to independently own and execute all tactical and strategic elements of the policy portfolio without dedicated staff management.

 • Possess the professional gravitas and acumen necessary to represent the organization effectively before high-level government officials and members of Congress.
 Demonstrated history of navigating complex political environments, ideally exhibiting a capacity for bipartisan or cross-spectrum engagement.